*This post may contain affiliate links. As an Amazon Associate we earn from qualifying purchases.

 We looked at the fat content, type of oil, sodium, and serving size to consider whether Chick-fil-A french fries are healthy or not.

 Chick-fil-A potato waffle fries have the highest fat content (24g) compared to other chains with similar serving sizes, and this is all in the form of added oil from deep frying, including 4 g of saturated fat.
 More than half of the calories come from fat.

 The unhealthy fats in Chick-fil-A fries makes them not a very good choice especially since Chick-Fil-A offers many other healthy options.

 Type of Oil Used

-Chick-fil-A potato waffle fries are deep fried in canola oil.
+Chick-fil-A potato waffle fries are deep fried in canola oil (not peanut oil like some other fast food chains).
 Anecdotally, people have concerns about canola oil, but according to health officials at Harvard University, canola oil is a healthy oil because it is high in polyunsaturated fat and low in saturated fat.